 Following the announcement from the government on the Energy Bill Relief Scheme (EBRS), we have compiled a list of some common questions being asked around the EBRS.
+This will also include any information and questions on the Energy Bill Discount Scheme (EBDS).

 We will be updating this page with more questions as they come in.